mui/mui-x/docs/data/data-grid/filtering/filtering.md

 - By opening the column menu and clicking the _Filter_ menu item.
 - By clicking the _Filters_ button in the grid toolbar (if enabled).

-Each column types has its own filter operators.
+Each column type has its own filter operators.
-The demo below let you explore all the operators for each built-in column type.
+The demo below lets you explore all the operators for each built-in column type.

 _See [the dedicated section](#customize-the-operators) to learn how to create your own custom filter operator._